-Turning Voice Mute on or off via the preprogrammed Voice Mute button:

-- a) To turn the feature off or on, press the preprogrammed Voice Mute button. - Turning Voice Mute on or off via the radio menu: - a) for to UMUT and press the Menu Select button directly below UMUT.
+- Turning Voice Mute off or on via the preprogrammed Voice Mute button: - To turn the feature off or on, press the preprogrammed Voice Mute button. - Turning Voice Mute on or off via the radio menu: - a) or to umut. - b) Press the Menu Select button directly below VMut.

-The display shows momentary VOICE MUTE OFF, and you hear a short tone, indicating that the feature is disabled or the display shows momentary VOICE MUTE ON, and you hear a short tone, indicating that the feature is enabled.
+The display shows momentary Voice mute off, and you hear a short tone, indicating that the feature is disabled or the display shows momentary Voice mute on, and you hear a short tone, indicating that the feature is enabled.